 Decibel milliwatts are, as the name suggests, measured relative to milliwatts.
 It is a measure that’s often used to determine cell phone signal strength at a site.

-It should be noted that dB is a measure of relative power and cannot be converted into watts.
+dB is a measure of relative power and cannot be converted into watts.
 You can use dB as a tool to measure the difference between two dBm figures.
 The two dBm that are being compared can be converted into watts, but dB cannot be.

 Understanding the meaning of the two measurements and what they are used for is essential if you wish to understand how cellular signal boosters work.